The science of human creativity.

 An Analysis of Creativity

-Introduces the "Four P's" framework — person, process, product, press — that became a foundational taxonomy for organizing creativity research.
+Introduces the “Four P’s” framework — person, process, product, and press — which became one of the field’s most influential ways of organizing creativity research.

 Download PDF →